N1x0/Winconfig/README.md

 ## TODO
-- [ ] Try out[workspacer](https://www.workspacer.org/).
+- [x] Try out [workspacer](https://www.workspacer.org/).
 If my `C#` holds up then I'm pretty sure I can configure it so it replaces both my AHK scripts as well as PowerToys' FancyZones
 - [ ] Refine dracula theme for **VBE**
-- [